Topological classification of Higher-order topological phases with nested band inversion surfaces: The nested band inversion surfaces

 where $\mathbf{k}_{i,\parallel}=(k_{i+1},k_{i+2},....,k_d)$.
+We note that every sub-Hamiltonian supports first-order topology.
+More specifically, we choose each $H_j$ with $j=1,..,n-1$ to have two components so it can support surface states along $k_j$-direction.
+On the other hand, the last sub-Hamiltonian $H_n$ with $(d-n+2)$ components can support first order topology in a $(d-n+1)$D subsystem.
+In total we need $J=2(n-1)+(d-n+2)=d+n$ anticommuting terms to assure $n$th-order topological boundary states.
 With this construction, we can now define a BIS and a topological invariant for each $H_i$, and the overall $n$th-order topology can be characterized by the nested relation of these BISs and the collection of these topological invariants, as elaborated below.

-For each two-component Hamiltonian $H_i$ with $i<n$, a winding number $v_i$ can be defined as a function of the $(d-i)$D momentum $\mathbf{k}_{i,\parallel}$,
+For each two-component Hamiltonian $H_i$ with $i<n$, a winding number $v_i$ can be defined as a function of the $(d-i)$D momentum $\mathbf{k}_{i,\parallel}$:

 The ($d-i$)D surface Brillouin zone (BZ) expanded by $\mathbf{k}_{i,\parallel}$ is then divided into distinct regimes with different values of $v_i$.
 The boundaries between these regimes are given by $h_{2i-1}=h_{2i}=0$, which by definition are a second-order BIS (2-BIS) of the system~\cite{PRXQuantum.2.020320}, denoted as $S_i^{m=2}$ with $m$ specifying the order of the BIS.
 Finally, another topological invariant $v_n$ is defined for the $(d-n + 1)D$ Hamiltonian $H_n$ and can be extracted from the pseudospin textures at its BIS $S_n^m$~\cite{ZHANG20181385}.
-Note that in contrast to the rest 2-BIS $S_i^{m=2}$ with $i<n$, the order of $S_n^m$ is not specified, for reasons that will become clear later.
+Note that in contrast to the rest of the 2-BIS $S_i^{m=2}$ with $i<n$, the order of $S_n^m$ is not specified, for reasons that will become clear later.